 Generally, it takes about 5 instruction hours and 30 to 60 minutes of testing time to complete.
 However, due to unforseen circumstances class may run longer than anticipated.

-The cost for the Basic Orientation Plus® program is $75 per student for non-member companies, and $55 per student for member companies.
-Each site specific costs $33 for non-member companies per student, and $25 for member companies per student.
-MASC accepts Visa, MasterCard, company checks and cash.
+The costs for the Basic Orientation Plus® program, MASC's BSAFE program, and site-specific courses can be found on our Cost & Payment page.
+MASC accepts Visa, MasterCard, American Express, company checks, and cash.
 Payment is due at the time of registration; however, credit card information can be provided in advance by calling (910) 762-9557.

 Large or small, all contractors are welcome to join MASC.
 Call the training center for a complete description of the benefits of membership.

-The cost of membership varies depending on the number of contract workers who will be required to carry the MASC ID card for entry into the member sites.
-For small members, contractors having less than 25 employees, the membership fee is $250.
-For large members, contractors with 25 or more employees, the membership fee is $500 annually.
+Please refer to our MASC Membership page for the current membership fee.
 Memberships follow the calendar year and are renewable annually in January and may be cancelled at such time.
 Contractor student data records will be reviewed prior to the renewal date and member status may be changed accordingly.

 That's easy.
 Just call the training center to request a membership application or download, fill out, and fax an application.
 Along with the membership application, you will receive a credit application for direct billing purposes.
 Complete both applications and return them to the training center with your membership dues and that's it... you're a member of MASC.